pouryany/HuangLabAssessment/readme.md

 proteins3 <- prot.polish$residuals
 ```

-Not surprinsingly median polish seems to smooth data.
-We get better MA plot, less noisy.
+Not surprinsingly median polish seems to smooth the data.
+We get a better MA plot, less noisy.
 We also get more aligned boxplots.
 However, I am not sure of the consequences and the indications of this process.
 So, I will investigate that some other day in the future.
 For now, I will just work with the original data.

 Exploratory Analysis
 ====================